bedops/bedops/docs/content/reference/set-operations/bedops.rst

   bedops
     citation: http://bioinformatics.oxfordjournals.org/content/28/14/1919.abstract
-    version:  2.2.0
+    version:  2.3.0
     authors:  Shane Neph & Scott Kuehn

         USAGE: bedops [process-flags] <operation> <File(s)>*

             Every input file must be sorted per the sort-bed utility.
             Each operation requires a minimum number of files as shown below.
               There is no fixed maximum number of files that may be used.
             Input files must have at least the first 3 columns of the BED specification.
             The program accepts BED and starch file formats.
             May use '-' for a file to indicate reading from standard input (BED format only).

         Process Flags:
             --chrom <chromosome> Process data for given <chromosome> only.
             --ec                 Error check input files (slower).
             --header             Accept headers (VCF, GFF, SAM, BED, WIG) in any input file.
             --help               Print this message and exit successfully.
             --help-<operation>   Detailed help on <operation>.
                                    An example is --help-c or --help-complement
             --range L:R          Add 'L' bp to all start coordinates and 'R' bp to end coordinates.
 Either value may be + or - to grow or shrink regions.
 With the -e/-n operations, the first (reference) file is not padded, unlike all other files.
             --range S            Pad input file(s) coordinates symmetrically by S.
                                    This is shorthand for: --range -S:S.
             --version            Print program information.

         Operations: (choose one of)
             -c, --complement [-L] File1 [File]*
             -d, --difference ReferenceFile File2 [File]*
             -e, --element-of [-number% | -number (in bp)] ReferenceFile File2 [File]* by default, -e -100% is used.
             -i, --intersect File1 File2 [File]*
             -m, --merge File1 [File]*
             -n, --not-element-of [-number% | -number (in bp)] ReferenceFile File2 [File]* by default, -n -100% is used.
             -p, --partition File1 [File]*
             -s, --symmdiff File1 File2 [File]*
             -u, --everything File1 [File]*

         Example: bedops --range 10 -u file1.bed
         NOTE: Only operations -e|n|u preserve all columns (no flattening)

-Extended help is available for all operations in :ref:`bedops`.
+.. note:: Extended help is available for all operations in :ref:`bedops`.
 For example, the ``--help-symmdiff`` option in :ref:`bedops` gives detailed information on the ``--symmdiff`` operation.

 ==========
 Operations